 Here's video on how to record:

-- Download and install iTalk recorder from the iTunes Store.
+Download and install iTalk recorder from the iTunes Store.

-- Open the app and press the record button to record audio.
+Open the app and press the record button to record audio.

 Transfer the audio to computer.

-- Add audio file to gameplay video.
+Add audio file to gameplay video.

 If you'd like to share your audio you can do so using the built in tools or the Air Drop and Dropbox integration settings that we mentioned above.